Hampton Bay Fanelee 54 in. White Color Changing LED Brushed Nickel Smart Ceiling Fan with Light Kit and Remote Powered by Hubspace

 The land surrounding a bay often reduces the strength of winds and blocks waves.
 Bays may have as wide a variety of shoreline characteristics as other shorelines.
 In some cases, bays have beaches, which "are usually characterized by a steep upper foreshore with a broad, flat fronting terrace".
 Bays were significant in the history of human settlement because they provided easy access to marine resources like fisheries.
 Later they were important in the development of sea trade as the safe anchorage they provide encouraged their selection as ports.

-A ceiling is an overhead interior surface that covers the upper limits of a room.
+A ceiling is an overhead interior roof that covers the upper limits of a room.
 It is not generally considered a structural element, but a finished surface concealing the underside of the roof structure or the floor of a story above.
 Ceilings can be decorated to taste, and there are many examples of frescoes and artwork on ceilings, especially within religious buildings.
 A ceiling can also be the upper limit of a tunnel.

 The most common type of ceiling is the dropped ceiling, which is suspended from structural elements above.
 Panels of drywall are fastened either directly to the ceiling joists or to a few layers of moisture-proof plywood which are then attached to the joists.
 Pipework or ducts can be run in the gap above the ceiling, and insulation and fireproofing material can be placed here.
 Alternatively, ceilings may be spray painted instead, leaving the pipework and ducts exposed but painted, and using spray foam.